michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

-# Implementing SORNAQUBE server installation for code scanning, and nexus server for artifact storage
+# ## DevOps Journey: Implementing SORNAQUBE server installation for code scanning, and nexus server for artifact storage

 ### PART I (SonarQube Server)
 1. **Provission an ec2 instnace of type t2.medium, or t2.large**